rcsoccersim/manual/source/soccerserver.rst

 player *e* with about a 25% chance, just by team name, otherwise with neither;
 and player *f* would be identified simply as an anonymous player.

-.. list-table:: Parameters for the visual sensors.
+.. list-table:: Parameters for the visual sensors in server.conf.
    :name: param-visualsensor
    :header-rows: 1
    :widths: 60 40